Business Course Description(s)

 BSNS4600 Global Business Strategies (3)

 The course will cover the structure of global operations, methods of entering international markets, cultural impact on business practices, legal and ethical impact on multi-international business, human resource management in international firms, and international movement of business factors.
-Fulfills a General Education Level II Cross-Cultural Experience if taken with BSNS4600CC Intercultural Lab 2.
-Prerequisites: BSNS3640, or instructor's approval.
+Fulfills a General Education Level II Cross-Cultural Experience if taken with BSNS4600CC Level 2 Intercultural Lab.

 BSNS4610 Entrepreneurship (3)